izy239/bluesky-bird-facts-bot/README.md

 ## Features

-- Posts a unique bird fact every day at 6 AM
+- Posts a unique bird fact every day at 6 AM ET
+- Includes Creative Commons licensed bird photos from Flickr
+- Credits photographers in each post
+- Adds descriptive alt text for accessibility
+- Clickable hashtags (#birdfacts #Birds #Nature)
 - Tracks posted facts to avoid repetition
 - Automatically resets when all facts have been shared
 - Runs in Docker for easy deployment
-- Includes 50 fascinating bird facts
+- Includes 365 fascinating bird facts

 ## Prerequisites

 - Docker and Docker Compose installed
 - A Bluesky account
 - A Bluesky App Password (see instructions below)
+- (Optional) A Flickr API key for including images in posts

 ## Setup Instructions